Recycled Foil Valentine Cards

 Keep your design simple, you don’t need to be a great artist.
 Here’s a few ideas:

-When your design is finished you have a few options.
-You can cut it out close the the design, like I have here, or cut the foil in a square or rectangle with the design centrally.
+You can cut it out close the the design, like I have below, or cut the foil in a square or rectangle with the design centrally.

 You can layer it up like I have here and add a sentiment if you fancy.
 I took this sentiment from an old Valentine card.